ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 #### d.
 Best model after the experiment completes

-The best model obtained is the VotingEnsemble model.
+The best model obtained was the VotingEnsemble model.
 An overview of the model shows an accuracy metric of 0.92.

 <p align="center">
 <img src="images/best_model_summary.png">